swcarpentry/shell-novice/07-backtick.md

 $ date +"%Y-%m-%d_%T"
 ~~~

+(Try it!).

 Write the command that will copy a file of your choice to a new file
 whose name contains the time stamp.
 Test it by executing the command a
 few times, waiting a few seconds between invocations (use the arrow
 keys! @@@)

 ## Command subsitution {.callout}
-> Most users know (and love!) the backtick operator in the form shown
+> Most users know and love the backtick operator in the form shown
 > here, but recommended practice is to preferably use the newer, more
 > general `$(command)` form, rather than the older `` `command` ``
 > The advantage of the new syntax is that it can be nested.